 The elaborate alternative text gives a complete idea of what the images could be about!

-That’s what Alt text is for!
+That’s what Alt text in emails are for!

 1. Keep it succinct